aselshall/aea/README.md

 - *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg
 - *Fluid Mechanics Fundamentals and Applications*, 3rd Ed. by Yunus Cengel and John Cimbala
 - *Numerical Methods for Engineers*, 8th Ed. by Steven Chapra and Raymond Canale
-- *Applied Hydrogeology*, 5th Ed.by C. W. Fetter, David Kreamer
+- *Applied Hydrogeology*, 5th Ed. by C. W. Fetter and David Kreamer

 ## Assessment and Grading